-Alabama State Department of Education Competency Checklist - Unlicensed Diabetic Assistant (UDA) Diabetes Management in the School Setting

-Name of Unlicensed Diabetic Assistant: School: The successful completion of this checklist certifies that you are competent to assist the diabetic student in diabetic care while in the chool setting.
+Alabama State Department of Education Competency Checklist - Unlicensed Diabetic Assistant (UDA) Diabetes Management in the School Setting successful completion of this checklist certifies that you are competent to assist the diabetic student in diabetic care while in the sol setting.
 Return demonstration is required until competency is attained.
-This competency must be renewed-annually and/or as needed throughout the year.
-KNOWLEDGE SETS Date Trainer Initials Comments Describes what diabetes is: / • Type I • Type II Hypoglycemia and Hyperglycemia: Verbalizes symptoms of hypoglycemia (mild, moderate, severe) Verbalizes treatment for mild-moderate hypoglycemia Verbalizes treatment of severe hypoglycemia.
-Certified in glucagon training Verbalizes symptoms of hyperglycemia Verbalizes treatment of hyperglycemia Verbalizes typical needs for the student with diabetes during school hours: Bathroom Water, snacks & blood glucose testing in classroom if appropriate Field trip accommodations/plans 504 and IHP After school/extracurricular activities Verbalizes who should be contacted if suspect a student with diabetes needs assistance: • Identifies school nurse & contact info Identifies student's diabetes trained Unlicensed Diabetic Assistants & contact info Describes presending for estimating Emergency Medical Services.
-Describes procedure for activating Emergency Medical Services (EMS)

-Verbalizes location of orders-in the student specific IHP
+This competency must be renewed-annually and/or as led throughout the year.
+KNOWLEDGE SETS School: KNOWLEDGE SETS Date Comments · · Hypoglycemia and Hyperglycemia: Verbalizes symptoms of hypoglycemia (mild, moderate, severe) Verbalizes treatment for mild-moderate hypoglycemia Verbalizes treatment of severe hypoglycemia.
+Certified in glucagon training Verbalizes symptoms of hyperglycemia Verbalizes treatment of hyperglycemia Verbalizes typical needs for the student with diabetes during school hours: Bathroom Water, snacks & blood glucose testing in classroom if appropriate Field trip accommodations/plans 504 and IHP After school/extracurricular activities Verbalizes who should be contacted if suspect a student with diabetes needs assistance: Identifies school nurse & contact info Identifies student's diabetes trained Unlicensed Diabetic Assistants & contact info Describes procedure for activating Emergency Medical Services (EMS) Verbalizes location of orders-in the student specific IHP

-Blo ood Glucose Monitoring: • Verbalizes purpose of the blood glucose monitoring procedure • Understands and verbalize appropriate times to do monitoring according to IHP • Identifies supplies needed to do blood glucose monitoring • Verbalizes and demonstrates the proper procedure to do a blood glucose monitoring T T ine Ketones: • Verbalizes purpose of urine ketone monitoring Understands and verbalizes appropriate times to do urine ketone • monitoring according to IHP • Verbalizes what, if anything, needs to be done for each level of • ketones present • Verbalizes and demonstrates the proper procedure to do a urine ketone monitoring. / Ins ulin administration via insulin pen • Verbalizes the purpose of the procedure • Refers to and verbalizes from the IHP proper timing and dosing of / insulin with insulin pen / • Identifies supplies needed to deliver insulin with an insulin pen • Verbalizes and demonstrates the procedure for delivering insulin with an insulin pen // Ins ulin administration via insulin syringe • Verbalizes the purpose of this procedure • Refers to and verbalizes from the IHP proper timing and dosing of insulin with insulin syringe • Identifies supplies needed to deliver insulin with an insulin syringe • Verbalizes and demonstrates the procedure for delivering insulin with an insulin syringe W D Ins ulin Pumps • Verbalizes understanding of proper use of student specific insulin pump Demonstrates how to correctly enter carbohydrates into insulin • pump • Demonstrates how to correctly scroll through screens/menus to properly use bolus calculator • Demonstrates how to properly give bolus using bolus calculator and verifies that dose calculations are within parameters as stated in IHP • Demonstrates how to check bolus history • Demonstrates how to disconnect pump at insertion site "by pulling site off like a "band-aid" in case of severe low blood sugar • Verbalizes understanding of need for increased monitoring of blood sugar when blood sugars are high as indicated in IHP • Verbalizes understanding of how to respond to pump alerts and alarms and when to contact parent and/or school nurse • Verbalizes and demonstrates understanding of continuous glucose monitoring if ordered with student's insulin pump • Verbalizes and demonstrates blood glucose monitoring via fingerstick if student's continuous glucose monitoring is out of range according to IHP.
+Blo od Glucose Monitoring: • Verbalizes purpose of the blood glucose monitoring procedure • Understands and verbalize appropriate times to do monitoring according to IHP • Identifies supplies needed to do blood glucose monitoring • Verbalizes and demonstrates the proper procedure to do a blood glucose monitoring T I ine Ketones: • Verbalizes purpose of urine ketone monitoring • Understands and verbalizes appropriate times to do urine ketone monitoring according to IHP • Verbalizes what, if anything, needs to be done for each level of ketones present • Verbalizes and demonstrates the proper procedure to do a urine ketone monitoring.
+Ins ulin administration via insulin pen • Verbalizes the purpose of the procedure • Refers to and verbalizes from the IHP proper timing and dosing of insulin with insulin pen • Identifies supplies needed to deliver insulin with an insulin pen Verbalizes and demonstrates the procedure for delivering insulin with an insulin pen With the historia pen Ins ulin administration via insulin syringe / • Verbalizes the purpose of this procedure • Refers to and verbalizes from the IHP proper timing and dosing of insulin with insulin syringe • Identifies supplies needed to deliver insulin with an insulin syringe • Verbalizes and demonstrates the procedure for delivering insulin with an insulin syringe Inc ulin Pumps • Verbalizes understanding of proper use of student specific insulin pump • Demonstrates how to correctly enter carbohydrates into insulin pump • Demonstrates how to correctly scroll through screens/menus to properly use bolus calculator • Demonstrates how to properly give bolus using bolus calculator and verifies that dose calculations are within parameters as stated in IHP • Demonstrates how to check bolus history • Demonstrates how to disconnect pump at insertion site "by pulling site off like a "band-aid" in case of severe low blood sugar • Verbalizes understanding of need for increased monitoring of blood sugar when blood sugars are high as indicated in IHP • Verbalizes understanding of how to respond to pump alerts and alarms and when to contact parent and/or school nurse • Verbalizes and demonstrates understanding of continuous glucose monitoring if ordered with student's insulin pump • Verbalizes and demonstrates blood glucose monitoring via fingerstick if student's continuous glucose monitoring is out of range according to IHP.